NAndLib/todoist-plugable-cli/docs/design-doc.md

 The extension will handle authentication with the Todoist server as well as exposing parts of the Todoist API so that it will become more scriptable.

+The extension aims to combine similar todoist API function calls into the same functions.
+It will also gives the option to remove the necessity of handling syncing and committing commands that have been taken, while still allowing batch operations to be opted for.

+The extension also provides useful data structures for implementors.

 #### Plugin Loader

 The plugin loader will run everytime any `todoist` command is issued.
 The loader